GMOD/jbrowse/docs/site/faq.md

     and {dataRoot}/tracks.conf, which resolves to whatever data directory is currently being used
-4. The trackList.json or tracks.conf files can themselves include other files, such as a "functions.conf" file
+4. The trackList.json or tracks.conf files can themselves include other files, such as a "functions.conf" file.
+See [here](configuration_file_formats.html#including-external-files-and-functions-in-tracklistjson) for details

 ### What type of coordinate system does JBrowse use